samuelclay/NewsBlur/README.md

     * Docker
     * Docker-Compose
     * You may need to `sudo apt install nodejs npm`
     * Github SSH keys.
-You may meet this error `The authenticity of host 'github.com (140.82.121.3)' can't be established.
-In which case you need to access Github direct & accept the key, after verifying it here (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints)
+    ** You may meet this error `The authenticity of host 'github.com (140.82.121.3)' can't be established.
+In which case you need to access Github direct & accept the key, after verifying it here (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints) & make sure that you have an SSH key associated with your Github account (https://docs.github.com/en/authentication/troubleshooting-ssh/error-permission-denied-publickey)

 ## Installation Instructions
  1. Clone this repo